Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 Weather on the Salkantay Trek vs Inca Trail

-September to April is the rainy season.
-This doesn't mean you will have rain every day; there are weeks when you don't see rain.
+• Rainy Season (September to April): Rain isn't guaranteed every day during this season; there might even be weeks without a drop.
 However, the chances are higher than in the dry season.
 Daytime and nighttime temperatures might not vary so much.

-Both treks start in the Andes, where the air is dry and cold, and they will finish in the cloud forest where Machu Picchu is located with warm weather and humidity.
+Both treks start in the Andes, where the air is dry and cold, and finish in the cloud forest, where Machu Picchu is located, with warm weather and humidity.
 Due to the trails' location, the Salkantay Trek will likely get more rain than the Inca Trail.

 Inca Trail